Hand Raising Lambs and Orphan Lambs - Homemade Colostrum Recipes

 Raising Lambs: Bottle-Feeding your Orphan Lamb

 If this still hasn't worked, the only option for raising lambs here is to bottle-feed your lamb.
 However, during these 2 days while you are trying to get your lamb to be accepted you must feed your lamb some colostrum as soon as after birth as possible.
 If you don't do this your lamb will most like die within a few days with a large clot in its gut.
-The colostrum is also very necessary as it contains anti-bodies that will protect the lamb from disease and acts as a laxative.
+The colostrum is also very necessary as it contains anti-bodies that will protect the lamb from disease and acts as a laxative to get rid of fecal matter.

 Colostrum is easy to get if you have other lambing ewes as you can milk a ewe for the colostrum and place this in a bottle for your orphan lamb.
 You can also do this and store it in a freezer for emergencies like this.
 Colostrum will keep frozen for 6 months.
 Allow the colostrum to thaw in a water bath at no more than 40 degrees Celsius so as not to destroy the anti-bodies in the heating process.